yannickkirschen/tidydev/README.md

     help              - show this help
     version           - show version
-    analyze <path>    - analyze the given path for git repositories and build files
+    analyze <path>    - analyze the given path for git repositories and build files analyze-git <path>- analyze the given path for git repositories and build files and show git status
 ```